Senta Berger: Career

 Following the birth of her first son, Berger soon returned to theatre work.
 She played at the Burgtheater in Vienna, at the Thalia Theater in Hamburg, and at the Schiller Theater in Berlin.
 Between 1974 and 1982, she played the Buhlschaft in the play Jedermann at the Salzburg Festival with Curd Jürgens and Maximilian Schell.
 She also acted alongside Schell and James Coburn in a supporting role in the acclaimed war film Cross of Iron (1977).
 In 1977, she was head of the jury at the 27th Berlin International Film Festival.
 Twenty-one years later, she was part of the jury at the 48th Berlin International Film Festival.

 In 1985 and 1986, Berger started a comeback for German-speaking audiences in the TV serial Kir Royal.
 Further serial hits followed, including Die schnelle Gerdi (The Fast Gerdi, 1989–2002), in which she played a taxi driver.
 In the same year, she also began a singing career.
 From 2003 to 2010, Berger was president of the German Film Academy, which seeks to support the careers of actors and actresses in Germany and across Europe.
 Since 2005, the academy assigns the annual German Film Awards, or Lolas.

 In 2005 she appeared in the film, Einmal so wie ich will (Once According to My Will), as a woman trapped in an unhappy marriage, who finds love on holiday, but turns her back on the relationship.
 In 2016, she played one of the leading roles in the film Welcome to Germany, written and directed by her son Simon Verhoeven.
 The film grossed more than US$20 million, making it the most successful German picture of the year.
 It also won numerous awards, among them the Deutscher Filmpreis, the peace award Friedenspreis des deutschen Films, and was nominated for a European Film Award for Best Comedy.

 She played the role of Doctor Eva Maria Prohacek in the popular German crime television series Unter Verdacht (Under Suspicion) from 2002 till March 2020, when she retired from the role.

 In June 2023, her romantic dramedy Remember Me (Weißt du noch; screenplay by Martin Rauhaus, directed by Rainer Kaufmann) premiered at the 40th Filmfest München.

 For her second screen collaboration with her writer/director son Simon Verhoeven will be in the bestseller adaptation of Joachim Meyerhoff's Ach, diese Lücke, diese entsetzliche Lücke.
 Berger is playing the female lead in this film, which will be released by Warner Bros. in 2026.
+She won the German Film Award Lola for Best Female Lead Role on 29 May 2026.